 'Collaborating with filmmakers from other schools has been one of the most relevant experiences for me.
 I have created good professional relationships [...] essential for my future career.'

 'I was thrilled to find myself part of a conservatoire offering a nurturing yet professional teaching environment, with exceptional musicians open to collaboration and thoughtful, encouraging peers.'

 'The RCM offers me the highest quality of guidance and a wide range of practical opportunities, strengthening my own voice as a composer in today’s world.'

 At the Royal College of Music you will have access to a wholly exceptional performance environment, with the opportunity to hear your compositions played by resident and visiting musicians, RCM orchestras, ensembles and fellow students of the highest musical ability.
 You are also able to make use of the RCM Studios with its facilities including the new Dolby Atmos suite, our Digital Innovation Lab for electro-acoustic and screen composition, immersive sound technology and platforms including Panopto for virtual performance.

-RCM composers enjoy collaborations with artistic organisations in London and beyond.
-Previously the faculty has worked with opera company Tête à Tête and director Bill Bankes-Jones, alongside the RCM Opera Studio to stage a collection of brand new short operas by RCM composers, taking Frankenstein, Great Expectations and Crime and Punishment as their themes.
-Other exciting projects include the Royal Academy of Arts’ Summer Exhibition, and collaborations with the London Film School, Central Saint Martins, University of Music and Performing Arts Vienna and the Shanghai Conservatory of Music.
+The Composition Faculty regularly collaborates with a range of artistic organisations in London and beyond.
+RCM composers have worked with the Tête à Tête opera company and Bill Bankes-Jones, the Royal Academy of Arts and in collaborations with the Explore Ensemble, Fidelio Trio, Head On Photo Festival in Australia, London Film School, Royal Academy of Dramatic Arts, the Royal College of Art, Central Saint Martins, University of Music and Performing Arts Vienna and the Shanghai Conservatory of Music, as well as a digital collaboration with English National Ballet School.

 Recent visiting artists